bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 ```
 Workspace is stopped.
 All the processes and cron jobs are not running.

-See all docker conntainers, including stopped
+See all docker containers, including stopped

 ```
 docker ps -a